-Funding money can be used for staff (temporary; permanent staff cannot be appointed on FWO budget), consumables (incl. travelling) and equipment.
-A mandatory 6% overhead cost has to be included in the requested funding.
-This overhead cost of 6% on the applied for budget needs to be inserted in the 'overhead' category.
+Funding money can be used for the common cost posts: staff (temporary; permanent staff cannot be appointed on FWO budget), consumables (incl. travelling), equipment, other (e.g. publications), etc. A mandatory 6% overhead cost has to be included in the requested funding amount.
+This structural overhead cost of 6% is calculated on the basis of all direct costs combined (sum), and needs to be inserted in the 'overhead' category.